Here we answer what is a master suite including the comparison between master suite vs master bedroom and dual master suite pros & cons.

 • One Large Closet (Two Regular-size Closets for the couple)

-• Private Bath with Bath and Shower Space (for a Master Suite)
+• Private Bath with Bath and Shower Space (for a primary)

-These inclusions can differ from one master bedroom to another.
-The private bathroom is specifically a rare occurrence turning the room into a master suite.
+These inclusions can differ from one room layout to another.
+The private bathroom is specifically a rare occurrence, turning the room into a suite.
 See our guide to luxury master bedroom designs.

 It will be a matter of size, style, and preference of the owners.
 There are a lot of other amenities you can add if you have enough space and budget for it.
 See our master bedroom size guide here.

-Additional note: Generally, the master bedroom is at least 70 square feet of floor space.
+Additional note: Generally, the primary bedroom is at least 70 square feet of floor space.

-The traditional location of master suites is on the second floor, away from the living room and kitchen, where owners can have the most privacy.
+The traditional location of these suites is on the second floor, away from the living room and kitchen, where owners can have the most privacy.

-Modern master suites though are more flexible and may be found on the first floor, as long as all the amenities are in.
-Some of the amenities you can see in master suites include:
+Modern suites, though, are more flexible and may be found on the first floor, as long as all the amenities are in.
+Some of the amenities you can see include:

 • Walk-in closet